lilleswing/covid_plots/README.md

 this will create `deaths_per_day.png` in your current working directory.

 ### More Details
-If you want to run in a CI environment
+If you want to run in a CI environment run `devtools/jenkins.sh`

 ```bash
 #!/bin/bash